flatironinstitute/ccn-template/docs/notes/03-documentation.md

    readthedocs probably cannot post back to pull requests, so check on your builds (`https://readthedocs.org/projects/ccn-template/builds/`, replacing `ccn-template` with your project name) and post the link yourself!

+If you were unable to give readthedocs access to your github documentation, you can use readthedocs' [preview github action](https://github.com/readthedocs/actions) to post the docs link to the PR.
+Copy over the `.github/workflows/pull-request-link.yml` file from this repo and change the `project-slug` value at the bottom to match your project's slug (which can be found on the right side of your project page on readthedocs).